FTIC Placement Testing PERT

 Postsecondary Education Readiness Test (PERT)

 For college-credit students without a current ACT, ACCUPLACER, PERT or SAT score, Seminole State administers the PERT as the primary placement test.
 Institutional standards have been established for placing students in certain levels of courses based on the PERT scores.
-The PERT Refresh Program is available for students who wish to challenge their initial PERT score.
+The PERT Diagnostic program is available for students who wish to challenge their initial PERT score.
 Transfer students who have completed either the first level college credit English or math class (or successfully completed the last sequential developmental course) do not need to take a placement test.
 Completion of entry testing is required prior to participation in new student orientation and advisement and prior to registration for any course that has a math or English prerequisite.

 PERT Requirements